Cypress Reports Third Quarter 2017 Results | Cypress Semiconductor

-SAN JOSE, Calif., October 27, 2016—Cypress Semiconductor Corporation (NASDAQ: CY) today announced its third quarter 2016 results.
+SAN JOSE, Calif., October 26, 2017—Cypress Semiconductor Corporation (NASDAQ: CY) today announced its third quarter 2017 results.

 (In thousands, except per-share data)

-+ Cypress announced that its Board of Directors approved a quarterly cash dividend of $0.11 per share, payable to holders of record of the Company’s common stock as of the close of business on September 29, 2016.
-This dividend was paid on October 20, 2016.
++ Cypress paid a cash dividend of $36.7 million, or $0.11 per share, to holders of record of the Company’s common stock as of the close of business on September 28, 2017.
+The dividend was equivalent to a 2.9% annualized yield as of September 29, 2017.
+This dividend was paid on October 19, 2017.

 (In thousands, except percentages)